Introduction to Parallel Computing and Scientific

 actual parallel computing environment.

-Unregistered students should express their interest and time preferences by e-mail to firstname.lastname@example.org or in person (Wean Hall, Room 6218) at any time before second day of school of the Spring Semester.
+Unregistered students should express their interest and by e-mail to firstname.lastname@example.org or in person (Wean Hall, Room 6218) at any time before second day of school of the Spring Semester.

-I'm always available for lengthy consultations and discussions regarding the projects and the curriculum.
+I'm always available for consultations and for discussions regarding the projects and the curriculum.